-To help get you to do this, Lottie has created a list of 47 things to do in retirement.
-Read on to discover more about the importance of making your retirement a fulfilling time and to gain inspiration on hobbies you could take up…
+To help get you to do this, Lottie has created a list of 35 things to do in retirement.
+Read on to discover more about the importance of making your retirement a fulfilling time and to gain inspiration on hobbies you could take up.

 The first thing you should do in your retirement is decide how you’re going to spend it.
-Setting yourself goals and aspirations in the form of a bucket list will provide a structure, which may be lacking once you have stopped working.
+Creating a retirement checklist or setting yourself goals and aspirations in the form of a bucket list will provide a structure, which may be lacking once you have stopped working.

 Although relaxation is often a priority for pensioners, the way you spend your retirement is your choice and you shouldn’t be intimidated by the thought of a new challenge.

 This year, 82-year-old Mildred Wilson completed her second Tough Mudder – a difficult and competitive race across a muddy obstacle course.
 Meanwhile, 2018 saw 106-year-old Jack Reynolds become the oldest person in the world to ride a zip wire.